-These days, everything is about maximum function and multitasking, balanced with hefty doses of health consciousness and environmental awareness.
+Nowadays, everything is about maximum function and multitasking, balanced with hefty doses of health consciousness and environmental awareness.
 This tall order even carries over to beauty routines – people want safe, pure ingredients they can feel right about, coupled with effective results that slow the hands of time.

-Thankfully, some beauty trends have long fallen by the wayside, such as using (carcinogenic) coal tar as a face mask.
+Thankfully, some beauty trends, such as using (carcinogenic) coal tar as a face mask, have long fallen by the wayside.
 In contrast, others – such as honey (which contains antibacterial properties) – have endured over the ages.
-In today’s world, the skincare business is a multi-billion-dollar industry.
-Scientists, dermatologists, and other experts work tirelessly to formulate better, more efficient, and more popular beauty and anti-aging treatments.
+Nevertheless, the skincare business is a multi-billion-dollar industry in today's world.

 Skin Cleansing Brushes

 The caveat (of course, there is one) is that it shouldn't be used more than a couple of times a week because it could dry skin out and even cause irritation and redness.
-Those with rosacea or other issues, such as sensitive skin, should not use skin cleansing brushes.
+Also, those with rosacea or other issues, such as sensitive skin, should not use skin cleansing brushes.

 Integrated Sun Protection

 This is one skincare trend that's hard to argue with.
 Even though skin cancer awareness has grown by leaps and bounds over the past few decades, it's still a significant health issue, with 40-50% of the population facing the diagnosis sometime in their lifetime by the time they reach age 65.
 The skincare industry has answered this problem by incorporating sunscreen into everything from moisturizers to cosmetics like lip balm and foundation.